-In this talk, we'll take a simple Java 8 code base, update it to 14, and refactor it to use the new language features and APIs.
-You'll be surprised how much the code changes!
+In this talk, we'll take a simple Java 17 code base, update it to 21, and refactor it to use the new Java capabilities.

 I also embedded them below.
 If they're focussed, you can navigate with arrow keys or swipes (they're two-dimensional, with chapters on the horizontal axis and chapter content layed out vertically).
 Use Page Up/Down for linearized order and ? for more shortcuts.